holomodular/ServiceBricks-Documentation/V1/APIServices.md

 ## IApiController
 The IApiController interface provides the same methods as the IApiService interface except that the output for each method uses an ActionResult or Task<ActionResult> as the response.
 This allows us to do some translation when sending and receiving requests, namely allowing the option of using Classic vs Modern REST API Design modes.
+After inspecting the services configuration, it will return either standard serialized data objects or response objects containing the data.
+It is up to the developer to choose their preference.

 ```csharp
 public interface IApiController<TDto>